jixianpeng/AU_predictor/README.md

-# AU_predictor
+# Note
 AU[1,2,4,6,12,15,20,25]

 1/
-Due to the limition of file_size  and the off-line operation in this project,we give a cloud disk url https://pan.baidu.com/s/1rOgVD-5Lzz5gRqQt0f0t0g ,in which the segmented faces,border images and the landmarks stored.Please download,decompress and place them into the corresponding path in this project by the name,while the cropped_aligned frames and the original videos from the original dataset ,without any change, are not supplied.
+Due to the limition of file_size  and the off-line operation in this project,we give a cloud disk url https://pan.baidu.com/s/1rOgVD-5Lzz5gRqQt0f0t0g ,in which the segmented faces,border images and the landmarks stored.

 2/
 All of the preprocessing about the boder image and segmented face also have been implemented in the data-seg-store.py